longcw/yolo2-pytorch/README.md

 testing while RPN associates predicted ROIs with ground-truth boxes without any limitation. **Is is enough to make a region proposal method become a detector?
-Or I have ignored some important things.
+Or I have missed something important.
 Welcome to discuss with me.**